 Ethical and other issues

-Ethical issues may be raised by the interviewers, but only to assess your ability to coherently summarise the issues at stake.
+Ethical issues may be raised by the interviewers to assess your ability to coherently summarise the issues at stake.

-The interview process for 2019 entry will adopt a seven-station multiple mini interview (MMI) format, with each station having an interviewer.
+The interview process for 2023 entry will adopt a five-station multiple mini interview (MMI) format, with each station being marked by a separate interviewer.

-The station where you start will be allocated at random and you will then pass round the circle from station to station until you have completed them all.
+The starting station is allocated at random, and applicants pass round in order from station to station until they complete them all.

-All interviewees will be sent detailed information which explains the interview procedure and format of the interview process.
+For 2023 entry, all interviewees will be sent detailed information that explains the interview procedure and format of the interview process.